xiaoxu193/gabbybot/README.md

 Gabby Bot is an advanced artificial intelligence that you can text and have a conversation with.

 ##How do I text her?
 Just text a random question like "Hey how are you?" or "I'm bored" or "tell me a joke".
-Anything to start a conversation
+Anything to start a conversation:
 ```
 (732)875-1117
 ```

+(powered by Twilio)

 ##How does it work?
 Gabby Bot uses [PyAiml](http://pyaiml.sourceforge.net/) to parse your input and compare it with tousands of standard phrases.
 It responds with a human like accuracy.